"To plant a garden is to dream of tomorrow." - Audrey Hepburn

 Chair: Sue Stebbins

-The flowers, daylilies and grasses create a welcoming entrance at the intersection of Middleton Avenue and Oak Island Drive for both residents and visitors as they enter the island from Middleton Bridge.
+The azaleas, daylilies, and grasses create a welcoming entrance at the intersection of Middleton Avenue and Oak Island Drive for both residents and visitors as they enter the island from Middleton Bridge.

 Chair: Jane Henderson